-

 Stamp taxes

-Other than in the case of certain interests in real estate and certain equity-like securities, there are no stamp taxes or other transfer taxes in the UK on the disposal of assets to an SPV or the entry into of guarantees or credit derivatives.
+Other than in the case of certain interests in real estate and certain equity-like securities, generally no UK stamp taxes or other transfer taxes will be payable on the disposal of assets to an SPV or the entry into of guarantees or credit derivatives.

 In relation to securitisation SPVs, the key taxation considerations include:

-Most traditional (true sale) securitisations to UK resident SPVs will be structured to fall under the Taxation of Securitisation Companies Regulations 2006.
-The regulations allow securitisation companies to be subject to corporation tax simply on the cash profit retained within the company after the payment of its disbursements under the transaction waterfall.
-Broadly, in order to fall within this tax regime, the securitisation SPV must qualify as a securitisation company.
-Generally, a securitisation company:
+Most traditional (true sale) securitisations to UK resident SPVs will be structured to fall under the Taxation of Securitisation Companies Regulations 2006 (SI 2006/3296).
+The regulations allow securitisation companies to be subject to corporation tax only on the profit retained within the company after the payment of its disbursements under the payment waterfall.
+Broadly, in order to fall within this tax regime, the securitisation SPV must:

-(ii) is an SPV that is funded by a note-issuing company or intermediate borrowing company, and holds financial assets as security for the capital market arrangement entered into by a note issuing company (an asset-holding company); or
+- an SPV that is funded wholly or mainly by a note-issuing company or intermediate borrowing company, and holds financial assets as security for the capital market arrangement entered into by the note-issuing company (an asset-holding company);

-(iii) is an intermediate borrowing vehicle that is funded by a note-issuing company or another intermediate borrowing company and is a party to creditor relationships with an asset-holding company or another intermediate borrowing company (an intermediate borrowing company); or
+- a company that is funded wholly or mainly by a note-issuing company or another intermediate borrowing company and is a party to creditor relationships with an asset-holding company or another intermediate borrowing company (an intermediate borrowing company);

-(iv) is an SPV that acquires or holds financial assets for the purpose of transferring them to an asset-holding company or note-issuing company (or itself becoming the same) (a warehouse company); and
+- an SPV that acquires or holds financial assets for the purpose of transferring them to an asset-holding company or note-issuing company (or itself becoming the same) (a warehouse company); or

-(vii) as a rule, is not involved in any business activities other than those that are incidental to its role as an SPV in the securitisation.
+- Securitisation companies are as a rule, not involved in any business activities other than those that are incidental to its role as an SPV in the securitisation.

-In circumstances where the necessary connection to the UK is present, certain types of receivables, particularly receivables arising from loans, royalties and real estate rentals, are subject to UK withholding tax unless an exemption applies.
-Generally, where the receivables are sold to a UK resident SPV, an exemption should apply to the underlying receivable so that no UK withholding tax is due from the underlying obligor.
-It is therefore usual for loan portfolios to be securitised through a UK tax resident SPV; trade finance and other trading payments are more frequently securitised through SPVs resident for tax purposes in other jurisdictions.
+In circumstances where the necessary connection to the UK is present, payments of interest on certain types of receivables, for example receivables arising from mortgages or loans, are subject to UK withholding tax unless an exemption applies.
+Generally, where the receivables are sold to a UK resident SPV, an exemption should apply to payments on the underlying receivable so that no obligation to withhold UK income tax arises for the underlying obligor.
+It is therefore usual for loan portfolios to be securitised through a UK tax resident SPV.

 In relation to investors, the key taxation considerations include: